giovtorres/docker-centos7-slurm/README.md

 ## Building

-There are multiple versions of Slurm available, each in its own subdirectory.
-To build a particular version, change into the directory and build the
+There are multiple versions of Slurm available, each in its own tag.
+To build a specific version of Slurm, checkout the tag that matches that version and build the Dockerfile:
-Dockerfile:

 ```
 git clone https://github.com/giovtorres/docker-centos7-slurm
+git checkout 17.02.3
 docker build -t docker-centos7-slurm .
 ```